bstaple1/MTGA_Draft_17Lands/README.md

 - **Enable Highest Rated:** Enables the highest rated card logic for the `Auto` filter.
 See the auto highest rating note in the card logic section.

-- **Enable Curve Bonus:** Enables the curve bonus logic for the `Auto`.
-Requires the Win Rate Format to be set to Ratings.
-See the curve bonus note in the card logic section.

-- **Enable Color Bonus:** Enables the color bonus logic for the `Auto` and `All Decks` filters.
-Requires the Win Rate Format to be set to Ratings.
-See the color bonus note in the card logic section.

 - **Enable Bayesian Average:** Enables the bayesian average logic for all win rate fields.
 See the Bayesian average note in the card logic section.

 - **Enable Draft Log:** Records the draft in a log file within the `./Logs` folder.